Skip to Content

 Discount stores like Marshalls, Kohls, TJ Maxx, and Winners often have name brand workout clothing at super cheap prices.

-Gear to Look For: You can usually find wicking t-shirts, shorts, sports bras and tights that make great hiking clothing.
+You can usually find wicking t-shirts, shorts, sports bras, and tights that make great hiking clothing.
+They sometimes have puffy jackets and fleece too.

 Sort Through the Clearance Section at an Outdoor Store